LivingJW30/BeeVerse/README.md

 ![strings](strings.png)
 - A pretty easy way to find the answer on a Linux machine without even needing to download those complex reverse engineering tools is by downloading the binary file onto your machine and running strings on it in the command line.
 As you can see a huge list is spit out but only some of it is human-readable English.
 Some of these strings you may recognize from running the program in a terminal.
 You can keep trying some of the lines of text in the program and eventually, you'll hit the answer: Joke...now laugh.
 Or, you can also just see that the flag was also found by strings.

 **Congrats intern!
 You found what was so important behind this IMPORTANT program.
-This could have been bad if we deleted such wise words from our, former, CEO.**-->
+This could have been bad if we deleted such wise words from our, former, CEO.**